hyperledger/besu-docs/docs/Tutorials/Examples/Private-Network-Example.md

 ![Block Explorer](../../images/ExplorerSummary.png)

-Note that the explorer indicates six peers: the four regular nodes, the mining node, and the bootnode.
+See that the explorer indicates six peers: the four regular nodes, the mining node, and the bootnode.

 Click the block number to the right of **Best Block** to display the block details: